American entry into World War I: Preparedness movement

 The House gutted Wilson's naval plans as well, defeating a "big navy" plan by 189 to 183, and scuttling the battleships.
-However news arrived of the great sea battle between Britain and Germany, the Battle of Jutland.
+However, news arrived of the great sea battle between Britain and Germany, the Battle of Jutland.
 The battle was used by the navalists to argue for the primacy of seapower; they then took control in the Senate, broke the House coalition, and authorized a rapid three-year buildup of all classes of warships.
 A new weapons system, naval aviation, received $3.5 million, and the government was authorized to build its own armor plate factory.
-The very weakness of American military power encouraged Berlin to start its unrestricted submarine attacks in 1917.
-It knew this meant war with America, but it could discount the immediate risk because the U.S. Army was negligible and the new warships would not be at sea until 1919, by which time it believed the war would be over, with Germany victorious.
-The argument that armaments led to war was turned on its head: most Americans came to fear that failure to arm in 1916 made aggression against the U.S. more likely.
+The very weakness of US military power encouraged Berlin to start its unrestricted submarine attacks in 1917.
+It knew this meant war with the US, but it could discount the immediate risk because the US Army was negligible and the new warships would not be at sea until 1919, by which time it believed the war would be over, with Germany victorious.
+The argument that armaments led to war was turned on its head: most Americans came to fear that failure to arm in 1916 made aggression against the US more likely.

 Size of the military

 The United States had remained aloof from the arms race in which the European powers had engaged during the decades leading up to the war.
-The American army numbered slightly more than 100,000 active duty soldiers in 1916; by that time the French, British, Russian and German armies had all fought battles in which more than 10,000 men had been killed in one day, and fought campaigns in which total casualties had exceeded 200,000.
+The US Army numbered slightly more than 100,000 active duty soldiers in 1916; by that time the French, British, Russian and German armies had all fought battles in which more than 10,000 men had been killed in one day, and fought campaigns in which total casualties had exceeded 200,000.
 In other words, the entire United States Army, as it stood on the eve of intervention, could be wiped out in a single week of the fighting that had characterized the war to date.